dabeku/Scrooby-c/README.md

 A high performance video and audio stream processor for Scrooby

+## Specification

+We use a MPEG-TS container with
+* H264 for video
+* MP2 for audio

 ## Setup

 The following procedure was done with a Mac but can easily be done with any OS.